Skip to content

 What it catches: off-policy actions — the agent decided to delete a file, send an email, transfer funds, hit an external API.
 Even if the user input was clean and the model is well-aligned, the action might still be out of scope for what the agent is allowed to do.

-• block — return a refusal to the agent, log to audit.
-Default for anything outside the project's allowlist.
+• allowed: false— the call is denied; return a refusal to the agent and log to audit.
+Default for anything outside the org’s policy set (deny-by-default = zero trust).

 Checkpoint 3 — tool-result scan